UMAprotocol/UMIPs/UMIPs/umip-179.md

 Consumers of this event should append the `destinationChainId` attribute in order to avoid unintentioanlly mixing events from different chains.

+# Root Bundle Proposals

+## Requirements
+A Root Bundle Propopsal shall contain:
+- One array of bundle evaluation block numbers, where each entry represents the end block of the proposal for the corresponding chain ID.
+The array shall be sorted such that each entry corresponds to the chain ID configured in the AcrossConfigStore `CHAIN_ID_INDICES` configuration item.
+- One poolRebalanceRoot.
+- One relayerRefundRoot.
+- One slowRelayRoot.

+### Pool Rebalance Roots
+Each Pool Rebalance Root shall be the Merkle Root of an array of

+### Relayer Refund Roots

+### Slow Relay Roots

-# Method
+## Method
-## Finding Valid Relays
+### Finding Valid Relays
 For each enabled destination chain, find all `FilledV3Relay` events emitted by its SpokePool between the starting block number and ending block number for that chain.
-Exclude any `FilledV3Relay` events that have `FillType` set to `SlowFill`.
+Exclude any `FilledV3Relay` events where `FillType` is set to `SlowFill`.

 For each `FilledV3Relay` event found, search the relevant SpokePool contract on the origin chain for a matching `V3FundsDeposited` event.
-Events can be reliably matched by directly comparing their component `V3RelayData` (or comparing their hashes).
+Events can be reliably matched by directly comparing their component `V3RelayData` (or derivative hashes).

 Note:
-- If fill is considered to be invalid at any point due to a `V3RelayData` mismatch (or no corresponding `V3FundsDeposited` event being located), that fill must be excluded from the resulting bundle.
+- If a fill is considered to be invalid at any point due to a `V3RelayData` mismatch (or no corresponding `V3FundsDeposited` event having been emitted via the origin SpokePool), that fill must be excluded from the resulting bundle.

+### Finding Expired Deposits
+For each `V3FundsDeposited` event containing a `fillDeadline` that expires within the proposal block range on the destination SpokePool, where the destination `FillStatus` is `Unfilled`, it shall be refunded to the `depositor` address on the origin SpokePool.
+The `fillDeadline` timestamp shall be resolved to a block number on the destination chain in order to determine inclusion.
+Depositor refunds are issued as part of the relayer refund procedure.

-## Finding Slow Fill Requests
+### Finding Slow Fill Requests
 A slow fill is requested a when a _destination_ SpokePool contract emits a `RequestedV3SlowFill` event.
 A slow fill request is made by supplying a complete copy of the relvant `V3RelayData` emitted by a `V3FundsDeposited` event.

-1. For each `RequestedV3SlowFill` event, identify whether the request is eligible for a slow fill by determining whether the `inputToken` and `outputToken` addresses are equivalent.
+1. For each `RequestedV3SlowFill` event emitted within the target block range on the destination SpokePool, identify whether the request is eligible for a slow fill by determining whether the `inputToken` and `outputToken` addresses are equivalent.
 2. For each resulting `RequestedV3SlowFill` event, determine whether it has been completed by either of the following methods:
    - Querying the destination SpokePool `FillStatus` mapping with the corresponding `V3RelayData` hash, OR
    - Searching for a corresponding `FilledV3Relay` event.